listlessbird/poland-ai-ts-workshop/exercises/04-agents-and-workflows/04.4-breaking-the-loop-early/problem/readme.md

 ## Steps To Complete

-- Replace the `streamText` call in the evaluation section with a `streamObject` call
+- Replace the `streamText` call in the evaluation section with a [`streamObject`](https://ai-sdk.dev/docs/ai-sdk-core/generating-structured-data#stream-object) call

 - Import the `streamObject` function from the 'ai' package

-- Import the `zod` package for schema definition
+- Import the [`zod`](https://zod.dev/) package for schema definition

 - Define a schema for the output that includes:
   - A feedback string
   - A boolean indicating if the draft is good enough

-- Update the code to stream the feedback to the frontend as it appears in the `partialObjectStream`
+- Update the code to stream the feedback to the frontend as it appears in the `partialObjectStream`.
+Check out the [reference material](/exercises/99-reference/99.1-stream-object-partial-object-stream/explainer/readme.md) for more information on partial object streams.

 - Modify the loop to break early if the LLM indicates the draft is good enough